jara001/f1tenth-rules/rules_v3.md

 - Practice track should contain all track features used during the competition, but its layout may differ.
     - When the layout differs, there must be another practice session before the actual race to allow the teams to map the track.

-- Opt-in practices are designated on a first-come-first-serve basis.

-- During the practice sessions:

-    - Teams that are not taking part in the practice session should avoid the track at all times.

 _Note: Racing violations are not applied here._

 _Note: Penalties are not the same as violations._